-Why not begin the day with the traditional French crepe recipes below?
+Why not begin the day with the Grandma's best French crepe recipes below?
 These light crepes are very easy to make and have the delicious Old World taste everyone loves.

 Allied Cookery (1916)